valendres/react-declarative-form/README.md

 | `initialValue`        | any               | false     | - |

 ### Validation rules
 Validation rules are executed sequentially (in the order in which they are defined) until a validation response has been returned, or all rules have been executed.
-If no rule has returned a validation response, then ValidationContext.Success will be returned.
+If no rule has returned a validation response, then a response with Success context will be returned.

 #### Built-in validation rules
 The following validation rules are built-in.
 By default, they will only return ValidationContext.Danger if the a value is defined and it fails to pass the test.
 However, this behaviour can be customized by overriding built-in rules.
-See the [Adding custom validation rules](#adding-custom-validation-rules) section for more information.
-Additional validation rules will be provided in the future.
+See the [Adding additional validation rules](#adding-additional-validation-rules) section for more information.
+Additional built-in validation rules will be added in the future.

 | Name              | Criteria          | Description       |
 | ----------------- | ----------------- | ----------------- |